Accessibility links

 Under Short verdict description, optionally provide additional details to justify the Verdict title.

-Consider providing a Short verdict description if you used a Verdict title that might benefit from further elaboration (such as Unsubstantiated or Likely false).
+Consider providing a Short verdict description if the Verdict title might benefit from further elaboration.
+This might apply for Verdict titles such as Unsubstantiated and Likely false.

 Verdict icon